shenron/injector-js/README.md

 });
 ```

-## If there are multiple define modules in one file
+## If there are multiple define modules in same file
 ## Set ID in each define
 ```shell
 // public/javascripts/app.js